AnyBlok/cookiecutter-anyblok-project/README.rst

 Please note that you need to have to be within an activated virtualenv to launch those commands.

+    `make setup-dev`

-For example `make setup-dev` will install python dependencies, create a new database and install the blok.
-You can then run `anyblok_interpreter -c app.dev.config` to access the interactive python api (See `Anyblok Tutorial`_ to dive in AnyBlok concepts)
+Will install python dependencies, create a new database and install the blok.
+You can then run "anyblok_interpreter -c app.dev.config" to access the interactive python api (See `Anyblok Tutorial`_ to dive in AnyBlok concepts)

+    `make setup-tests`

+Will install python testing dependencies and create a test database.

+    `make test`

+Will run unit tests.

+    `make lint`

+Will run flake8.

+    `make run-dev`

+If you choose to install `anyblok_pyramid`, it will run a webserver on localhost:8080.

 .. _`Anyblok Tutorial`: https://anyblok.gitbooks.io/anyblok-tutorial/content/